monotone-studio/monotone-docs/content/docs/storage/create_storage.md

   Set compression type.
 Supported values are: `none`, `zstd`, `lz4`.

+  If not set, will use the [default compression](/docs/tutorial/configuration/) and compression level settings.

 - compression_level `int`

   Set compression level depending on the compression type.